Crown Office and Procurator Fiscal Service: Procurators fiscal

 For the majority of crimes in Scotland a procurator fiscal or fiscal depute presents the case for the prosecution in the sheriff court and justice of the peace courts, and the case for the defence is presented either by the accused's own solicitor or by one from the Public Defence Solicitors' Office, a part of the Scottish Legal Aid Board.

 Procurators fiscal make preliminary investigations into criminal cases, take written statements from witnesses (known as precognition) and are responsible for the investigation and prosecution of crime.
 This includes the power to direct the police in their investigation, but except for serious crimes such as murder the police normally complete their enquiries before involving the procurator fiscal.
-Once someone has been charged with an offence and remanded in custody, the Crown must bring the case to trial within 110 days or the accused will be admitted to bail.
-Otherwise, in serious cases (known as solemn procedure with a jury as opposed to summary procedure without) the trial must commence within 12 months of the date of first appearance in court.
+In the most serious cases, once someone has been charged with an offence and remanded in custody, the Crown must bring the case to court within 110 days or the accused will be admitted to bail.
+In serious cases (known as solemn procedure with a jury, as opposed to summary procedure without) where the accused is admitted to bail, the trial must commence within 12 months of the date of first appearance in court.

 Procurators fiscal work in the local sheriffdom and most of the fiscal offices in Scotland are either in or near the sheriff court.
 The procurator fiscal is also responsible for the investigation of all sudden, suspicious and unexplained deaths in Scotland.
 This includes the decision to call a fatal accident inquiry.
-He or she is also responsible for the independent investigation of criminal police complaints made in that sherrifdom (administrative complaints are handled by the Police Investigations and Review Commissioner (PIRC)).
+The procurator fiscal is also responsible for the independent investigation of criminal police complaints made in that sherrifdom (administrative complaints are handled by the Police Investigations and Review Commissioner (PIRC)).

 Prosecution of crimes

 The law in Scotland does not say that a crime must be prosecuted and the procurators fiscals have considerable discretion over what action to take.
-They can choose the level at which to prosecute (either through solemn or summary procedure) with the accused having no right to choose a jury trial or for a victim to decide whether or not to press charges, as the decision on whether to try and by which method belongs to the prosecutor as "Master of the Instance".
+If they decide to prosecute a case, they can choose the level at which to prosecute (either through solemn or summary procedure) with the accused having no right to choose a jury trial or for a victim to decide whether or not to press charges, as the decision on whether to try and by which method belongs to the prosecutor as "Master of the Instance".
 Until 1987, however, their discretion only extended to the degree to which they should prosecute, if at all; there were no alternatives to prosecution.
 The Criminal Justice (Scotland) Act 1987 gave procurators fiscal the power to offer fixed penalties instead of prosecution (a fiscal fine), at the time limited to a maximum of £25 and subsequently increased to £300.

 Since then these options have expanded to giving a warning, fiscal fines, compensation orders, work orders, road traffic fixed penalties or diversion from prosecution into social work, psychological counselling or psychiatric treatment.

-COPFS Federations

-COPFS is organised into three geographic Federations led by Procurators Fiscal for the North, East and West of Scotland.

-Within the federations, there is a network of 37 Procurator Fiscal offices (including the Crown Office).